sky-uk/feed/README.md

 feed has support for ALBs.
 Unfortunately, ALBs have a bug that prevents non-disruptive deployments of feed (specifically, they don't respect the deregistration delay).
 As a result, we don't recommend using ALBs at this time.

+# Comparison to official nginx ingress controller

+feed was started before the [official nginx ingress controller](https://github.com/kubernetes/ingress-nginx) became production ready.
+The main differences that exist now are:
+* feed has fewer features, as we only built it for our needs.
+* feed pods attach directly to ELB/ALBs or IPVS nodes.
+The official controller relies on the `LoadBalancer` service type, which generally forwards traffic to every node in your cluster (`service.spec.externalTrafficPolicy` can be set in some providers to mitigate this).
+We found this problematic:
+    * It increases the amount of traffic flowing through your cluster, as traffic is routed through every node unnecessarily.
+    * ELB health checks don't work  - the ELBs will disable arbitrary nodes, rather than a broken ingress pod.
+* feed uses services, while the official controller uses endpoints:
+    * Primarily to reduce the number of nginx reloads that occur, which are problematic in busy environments.
+It may be possible to mitigate this though with a dynamic update of nginx (via plugin), and is something we've discussed doing for service updates.
+    * It's debateable whether using endpoints directly is a good idea conceptually, as it bypasses kube-proxy and any service mesh in place.

 # Development

 Install the required tools and setup dependencies: